Awesome

 where you should always pass a pointer to a struct with exactly the same schema and size

-as the one defined in the shader.
+as the one defined in the vertex and fragment shaders.

 Although you can create custom shaders for each graphics backend manually,